MILOUDIAS/Lab_Work_Proc_Base/README.md

     make
     ```

-    This command compiles the HDL source files and executes the Python testbench using the Icarus Verilog simulator.
+    This command compiles the HDL source files and executes the Python testbench using the Verilator simulator.

 2.  **Simulation Output:**
     The `make` command will generate output files, including a waveform dump file (typically with a `.vcd` extension), such as `dump.vcd`.